-The Yahoo e-mail group (the CoinForgeryDiscussionList) keeps a blacklist of fake sellers.
+The Yahoo e-mail group (the CoinForgeryDiscussionList) discusses fake sellers.
 If you intend to buy ancient coins you should join it.
 You can ask about particular items and receive frequent updates about fakes and fake sellers.

 (You will have to "join" to see it but you can easily check a box to not to get any communications if you don't want them.)

 If the eBay dealer is new, you will want to "search" for that username on the list to see if a more-recent message mentions fake items from that seller.

 2) If you question a particular coin, look at

 which allows people to post fakes they have spotted.
 Go there and enter in the identification (for example, the name of the Roman emperor or the name of the Greek city) in the search box.